SparshApp/sparsh-api/README.md

 - Only allow requests from the API Gateway through, check for some AWS Gateway credential in the request headers.
 Create an auth middleware to check each of the requests

+- Configure Nginx?

+- Configure AWS infrastructure using terraform infrastructure as code, and deploy using AWS credentials stored and retrieved in Jenkins pipelines

+- Configure DynamoDb in AWS, switch credentials between local and AWS

+- Create .github folder with Issue templates and PR templates

 ## Setup

 1. `git clone git@github.com:SparshApp/sparsh-api.git`